 "You don't care about safety!
 All you guys want to do is suck money out of my pocket!"
 Here was a speeder that was very definite in his opinion and not afraid to state it.
-He was wrong, I did care about safety, but my traffic cop toolbox didn't contain many officially sanctioned options for dealing with it.
+He was wrong, I did care about safety, but driver training by ticket was one of the few options in my officially sanctioned toolkit.

 When I saw a traffic violation I really only had 3 options: ignore it, warn the driver for their behaviour or write them a ticket.

 Which option I chose had a lot to do with the circumstances present.
 Was the action a danger to themselves or others?
 Would the driver benefit more from a warning and a few words of education or was it serious enough to warrant writing the ticket?

 Sometimes what the driver had to say at the roadside made it apparent that they had no intention of following that particular driving rule in the future.

 If the action was not significant and driver was receptive, the warning and an explanation of why they should not do that would bring the contact to a successful close.
 However, that only dealt with one particular driving behaviour and did not contribute to any further skill assessment and improvement.

 Knowing that I was about to retire, I thought to myself "What are they going to do, fire me?"
 So I wrote the ticket and after I had served it I told the driver that I had a deal for him.
 Spend the cost of the ticket on himself for driver training at the school of his choice, bring me the receipt and I would run the ticket through the shredder.

 He took the deal and returned to the detachment within a couple of weeks with the receipt.
 He said that he had learned that he was not shoulder checking properly, failed to turn out of and into the correct lane at intersections and wasn't coming to a proper stop at stop signs.

 I handed him all copies of the ticket and told him that he could do what he wished with them.